Small Groups Registration

 User flow redesign

-Gathering data and analyzing graphic design's previous proposal to identify pain points and rearchitecture the flow.
+Gathering data, empathizing with the user and analyzing graphic design's previous proposal to identify pain points and rearchitecture the flow.

 02